PCLC at University of Alabama at Birmingham (UAB) Medical Center

 - Seasoned experts from three campuses: Birmingham Veterans Administration Medical Center, UAB Hospital, and Children’s of Alabama Hospital

-- Guidance into attaining strong physician buy-in, resulting in high volumes of referrals at all clinical sites
+- Guidance for attaining strong physician buy-in, resulting in high volumes of referrals at all clinical sites

-- An ambulatory clinical program with over fifteen years of patient care experience
+- An ambulatory clinical program with over 20 years of patient care experience

-- Insight into working with an active telehealth research program, and assistance developing a telehealth/teleconsult clinical program
+- Insight into working with an active telehealth program, and assistance developing a telehealth/teleconsult clinical program

 - An extensive collaborative practice with nursing staff and advanced practice practitioners, including an academic palliative care nursing subspecialty program for nurse practitioners, DNP, and PhD students